Quantifying Membership Privacy via Information Leakage: Information leakage analysis of PATE

-and the bound is attained at $v^- = v_{max}^-$. \end{prop} The proof of this result is given in Appendix~\ref{ssec:proof_prop2}.
-Proposition~\ref{prop:individual_leakage} describes a bound that depends on $m$, the number of classes.
-It can be verified through simple calculations that the bound is non-decreasing in $m$, the number of classes.
-Therefore, by letting $m$ tend to infinity, we get the following simple bound describing the worst-case entrywise information leakage. \begin{theo} Consider the PATE framework where noise with Laplace distribution is used in the aggregation mechanism, and suppose that all entries in the training set are known to an adversary except for a single entry $D^*$.
-The information leaked about $D^*$ as a result of labelling a single query is bounded by
+The proof of this result is given in Appendix~\ref{ssec:proof_prop2}.
+Proposition~\ref{prop:data_independent} describes a data-independent bound that holds uniformly for all $v^-$ (and consequently all $d^-$) but depends on $m$, the number of classes.
+It can be verified through simple calculations that the bound is non-decreasing in $m$.
+Therefore, by letting $m$ tend to infinity, we get the following simpler bound which holds for all $d^-$ and all $m \geq 2$.